-Born in XX in 1992, Franck Kemkeng Noah studies art under XX at XX, where he graduates in XX.
-In XX, he moves to Amiens (France) where he starts painting on abandonned carpets.
-The discarded household objects he finds on the streets become a new support for a series of works which serve as narrative points of the contemporary history of migrations.
+Born in Yaoundé in 1992, Franck Kemkeng Noah graduates with a Master in Fine Arts from IBAF.
+In 2017, he moves to Amiens (France) and follows a second Master in Artistic Research at Université de Picardie in France.
+Soon, he starts painting on abandoned carpets.
+The discarded household objects he finds on the streets become a new support for a series of works which serve as narrative points in the history of migrations.

 Often labelled hybrid art, Franck Kemkeng Noah's work is an experimental approach mainly characterized mainly by painting.
 The artist's aesthetic research, at the core of which mixed productions are born, is a uniquely vibrant perspective on notions of interculturalism, identity, and civilization.
 The mixing of human cultures constituting the center of his concerns.

 " My traditional culture thus constitutes for me a true richness and my main source of inspiration which, in my creations, will merge with that which opens to me but also which is imposed by means like globalization or immigration